schmalle/Nodepot/README.md

 npm install emailjs --save
 npm install twit
 npm install nodejs-hpfeeds

+On a plain vanilla Debian system add the following

+npm install put
+npm install binary

 If the npm call fails, run the following code to fix the entry.